 Shite.
 Don’t use them.
 If a man wants to watch porn he will find a way to do it.
 It’ll just make that forbidden fruit seem more forbidden.

 Can you tell me about the pushback you’ve received as a result of being an advocate against porn usage?

 God, all the time.
 I’ve stopped advocating for it because I get told I’m sexually frustrated, I just need a good fuck, all sorts.
 It’s what happens when you challenge the grain of society.
 Straying from the social norm makes other people question their own behaviour, and they don’t like that.
 They just don’t.
 I’m more of a come to me if you want more information kind of guy now.

 What would you say to a woman who felt unsafe around men who use porn?

 I’ve never met one of these people, but I bet they exist.
 Um, judge the man himself, because you have no idea some of the absurdities men (and women) get up to behind closed doors.
-I was a feverent porn watcher for years, yet anyone will tell you that I wouldn’t hurt a fly.
-The last time I was in a fight was in School, and I’d rather make love than war.
+I was a fervent porn watcher for years, yet anyone will tell you that I wouldn’t hurt a fly.
+The last time I was in a fight was in school, and I’d rather make love than war.
 I have also never physically hurt any of my previous partners and current partner before, ever.
-Judging a man by watching porn is like judging a woman for reading 50 shades of grey.
+Judging a man by watching porn is like judging a woman for reading 50 Shades of Grey.
 So many personalities.

 What did you know about the industry when you started and what do you know about it now?